mtw/mtw.github.io/Pelican/content/publications/papers/Discoveries_of_Exoribonuclease-Resistant_Structures_of_Insect-Specific_Flaviviruses_Isolated_in_Zambia.rst

 Discoveries of Exoribonuclease-Resistant Structures of Insect-Specific Flaviviruses Isolated in Zambia
 ######################################################################################################
 :summary: A novel dual-host affiliated insect-specific flavivirus discovered in Zambia
+:title: Barkedji-like virus: A novel insect-specific flavivirus isolated in Zambia
+:description: Characterization of Barkedji-like virus (BJLV), a novel insect-specific flavivirus from Culex spp. in Zambia.
+BJLV contains conserved RNA structures the 3'UTR that efficiently stall exoribonuclease Xrn1.

 :breadcrumb: / Home